JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/fw-delete3.png" %}

 **Important**: Firewall rules are not in the firewall, they are in the Azure Firewall Policy - Do not delete it.
-Better place a lock on it and even better export it as well.
+Better place a lock on it and export content of it as well.

 But I believe the most important part is the **private IP address** of the Azure Firewall: